calaldees/teacherEducation/teacherEducation/_sessions.md

     * Exploring strategies that aid teaching and learning including contextualised, independent, discovery
     * [Subject Pedagogy Research Proposal: Microsoft Form](https://forms.office.com/Pages/ResponsePage.aspx?id=2rIgA90iq02MIW5kS6FPE4bZosdBzY5AvRurHpjUivVUQ0JRMFNOREUwNlBTVkxLREQ5UDFQVDVaRC4u)
 * Mentor
+    * OneNote
+        * Discuss with your trainee the decisions taken around a recent behaviour incident that a colleague has dealt with.
+[Perhaps seen in an observation of an expert teacher]
+        * Revisit CTP activities to discuss key learning and progress
+        * Discuss how your trainees subject knowledge has developed during the CTP
+        * What is your schools local area like?
+What is the student demographic?
+What % of students are PP/FSM/SEND etc.?
+    * Gudience
         * Review the tasks in the CTP booklet and work collaboratively with the student teacher to discuss activities.
         * Discuss the Early Impressions document.
         * How do we design our subject curriculum at KS3?
         * How did we decide which exam board to use at KS4/5?
         * Why is the curriculum designed and sequenced as it is for this school/department?
         * How does it meet the needs of the pupils at this school?
         * Discuss needs around subject knowledge development (and audit), specifically in relation to the department curriculum.

 SQ 5: How do children learn?